mikaalanwar/competitive-programming-competitions/README.md

 - It's vital that you select a programming language which you are most comfortable with.
 - Sign up on any online coding challenge website and start solving their practice problems.
-- You need to deep understanding of various Data Structures which is vital to solving complex coding issues.
+- You need to deep understanding of various data structures which is vital to solving complex coding issues.
 You should know where to use which one.
 - Have a solid understanding of the concept of time/space complexity in programs.
-- Learn important programming patterns like recursion, dynamic programming, etc.
+- Learn important programming patterns like recursion, dynamic programming, backtracking etc.